kivlor/ludum-dare-35/LOG.md

 Wow, ended up doing a lot more then I thought.
 The game is in and almost viable state now.
 I've created a little todo list in order of priority.
 Going to finally take the TV break 😬

+#### 18:39

+2 and a half hours later...
+TV break turned into dinner, oh well.
+Going to get the terrain check implemented then start the cleanup.